 Our favourite rooms

 Pared down and understatedly chic, rooms at Tótem Madrid have a grown-up Farrow & Ball aesthetic, with deep-hued accent walls, floor-to-ceiling drapes and black-marble bathrooms.
-Bath tubs in Deluxe Attic rooms make up for a lack of views; the rooms are also surprisingly bright, thanks to Velux windows that let in plenty of Madrilenian sunshine.
+Bath tubs in the Attic Junior Suites make up for a lack of views; the rooms are also surprisingly bright, thanks to Velux windows that let in plenty of Madrilenian sunshine.
 Smaller courtyard-facing Double rooms are still large enough to squeeze in a corner sofa.
 Corner Junior Suites have our vote for leisurely breakfasts in bed: throw open the three street-facing windows and let the breeze gently stir you from slumber.

 A local translation of The Beautiful and Damned, to brush up on Castillian and classic Fitzgerald in one breath.